Naval Battle of Guadalcanal: Confused approach

 At about 01:25 on 13 November, in near-complete darkness due to the bad weather and dark moon, the ships of the Imperial Japanese force entered the sound between Savo Island and Guadalcanal and prepared to bombard Henderson Field with the special ammunition loaded for the purpose.
-The ships arrived from an unexpected direction, coming not down the slot but from the west side of Savo Island, thus entering the sound from the northwest rather than the north.
-Unlike their American counterparts, the Japanese sailors had drilled and practiced night fighting extensively, conducting frequent live-fire night gunnery drills and exercises.
-This experience would be telling in not only the pending encounter, but in several other fleet actions off Guadalcanal in the months to come.
+The ships arrived from an unexpected direction, coming not down the Slot but from the west side of Savo Island, thus entering the sound from the northwest rather than the north.
+Unlike their American counterparts, the Japanese sailors had drilled and practiced night fighting extensively, conducting frequent live-fire night gunnery drills and exercises, which helped them in the pending encounter, as well as in several other fleet actions off Guadalcanal in the months to come.

-Several of the U.S. ships detected the approaching Japanese on radar, beginning at about 01:24, but had trouble communicating the information to Callaghan due to problems with radio equipment, lack of discipline regarding communications procedures, and general inexperience in operating as a cohesive naval unit.
+Several of the U.S. ships detected the approaching Japanese on radar, beginning at about 01:24, but had trouble communicating the information to Callaghan because of problems with radio equipment, lack of discipline regarding communications procedures, and general inexperience in operating as a cohesive naval unit.
 Messages were sent and received but did not reach the commander in time to be processed and used.
-With his limited understanding of the new technology, Callaghan wasted further time trying to reconcile the range and bearing information reported by radar with his limited sight picture, to no avail.
-Lacking a modern combat information center (CIC), where incoming information could be quickly processed and coordinated, the radar operator was reporting on vessels that were not in sight, while Callaghan was trying to coordinate the battle visually, from the bridge.
-(Post battle analysis of this and other early surface actions would lead directly to the introduction of modern CICs early in 1943.)
+With his limited understanding of the new technology, Callaghan wasted further time trying to reconcile the range and bearing information reported by radar with his limited sight picture.
+The radar operator was reporting on vessels that were not in sight, while Callaghan was trying to coordinate the battle visually from the bridge.
+Due to the earlier de facto kamikaze strike on the after superstructure of San Francisco, Callaghan, and skipper Captain Cassin Young, who had just begun his first ever command of a cruiser four days earlier on 9 November, had to work with a new acting executive officer, who was actually the damage control commanding officer, who had been stationed at his new heavily damaged backup command post for less than twelve hours, where the radar and fire control were inoperable.
+Post-battle analysis of this and other surface actions would lead directly to the introduction of the modern combat information center (CIC), where incoming information could be quickly processed and coordinated, early in 1943.